DataMa-Solutions/docs/core_app/new/admin/Power_BI_privacy_policy.md

 ## 13. Contact
 Open communication is key.
 Should you have any queries, concerns, or feedback regarding this Privacy Policy or any other aspect of our operations, we're eager to hear from you.
-Please reach out to us at contact@datama.fr.
+Please reach out to us at contact@Datama.fr.